domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
 > This dictates the sort order BEFORE actions are grouped and transformed into the Swagger format.
-So, it affects the ordering of groups (i.e. Swagger "PathItems"), AND the ordering of operations within a group, in the Swagger output.
+So, it affects the ordering of groups (i.e. Swagger "PathItems"), **and** the ordering of operations within a group, in the Swagger output.

 ## Customize Schema Id's